captainerd/captainerd/README.md

 # Velecron Portfolio

-Welcome to the Velecron Portfolio!
+Welcome to the Velecron Projects!
 This repository showcases our diverse range of projects, from e-Commerce solutions to blockchain applications and more.

 ## Technologies Used